 Our aim is to make Northamptonshire's roads as safe as is practical and ensure that you can travel with a minimum of delay and disruption during severe winter weather.

-Which roads are gritted?
+Which roads are gritted and when?

 The roads we are responsible for gritting are split into two categories: